Journal of Global History 14, 1 (February 2019), pp. 107-125.

 Official histories suggest that the International Labour Organisation (ILO) adopted the term ‘informal sector’ as a replacement for ‘traditional sector’, which, in its pairing with the ‘modern sector’, had fallen out of favour.
 This article argues that the adoption of the informal sector concept is better understood as arising out of a different context: the ILO’s postwar efforts to generate a globally operational concept of unemployment for use in the developing world.
 ILO officials abandoned this project in the late 1960s when they realised that, where work for wages did not constitute a widespread social norm, an accurate measure of what they called ‘disguised unemployment’ was impossible to construct.
 That led the ILO to develop alternative constructs, including ‘employment in the informal sector’.
 However, it proved difficult for the agency to operationalise those, too, and it soon found itself losing control of the policy implications of the measures that it was producing.

-"Demography and Dispossession: Explaining the Growth of the Global Informal Proletariat, 1950-2000"
+"Demography and Dispossession: Explaining the Growth of the Global Informal Workforce, 1950-2000"

 Social Science History 43, 3 (Winter 2019), in press.